Crispy Wild Mushroom Stuffing (in a Cast Iron Skillet!)

 • Replace eggs with your favorite vegan egg substitute.

 Crispy Wild Mushroom Stuffing served on a white ceramic plate.
 The plate rests atop a creamy white textured surface alongside a gold fork and a light gray linen napkin.
-This vegetarian stuffing has been topped with gravy and garnished with fresh herbs and ground black pepper.
+This stuffing has been topped with gravy and garnished with fresh herbs and ground black pepper.
 Sprigs of fresh herbs, loose wild mushrooms, and a small ceramic bowl filled with gravy surround the plate.

 If you do give it a try, be sure to let me know!
 Leave a comment with a star rating below.
-You can also snap a photo & tag @playswellwithbutter on Instagram.
-I LOVE hearing about & seeing your PWWB creations!
+You can also snap a photo and tag @playswellwithbutter on Instagram.
+I LOVE hearing about & seeing your PWWB creations! ♡ Happy cooking!

 Print